 Metformin can inhibit the uptake of vitamin B12, so a B12 supplement is recommend whilst using Metformin.
 Metformin may be synergistic with Acarbose and Aminoguanidine.
 Use of Metformin is contraindicated when combined with Thiazide, Cimetidine, diuretics or other anti-hypertensive products, which could cause renal malfunctioning.
 It is also contraindicated in individuals with ketonuria, serious hepatic and renal disorders, serious cardiovascular problems, serious respiratory problems, suprarenal insufficiency, chronic alcoholism, serious dystrophic illness, acute hemorrhaging, gangrene, diabetes with previous episodes of lactic acidosis or hypersensitivity to Metformin.

 Metformin is the most under-appreciated anti-aging drug today

 What a super diet aid Metformin has proven to be.

 MetPro helps to balance blood sugar levels and reduces the craving for sugar and combats issues regarding age-related insulin / glucose intolerance.

 As directed by your physician, a typical dose is 1 tablet with each of the three main meals.
-Treatment usually begins at the lowest possible dosage, progressively increasing the dosage as necessary.
+Treatment usually begins at the lowest possible dosage (1 or 2 tablets per day), progressively increasing the dosage as necessary.
+The dosage should not surpass 3 grams of metformin per day.
 We recommend supplementing with vitamin B12 whilst using metformin.